1946 United States Senate election in Massachusetts: Campaign

 Lodge, who considered Walsh a family friend, avoided mentioning his opponent's alleged homosexuality or impropriety.
-He centered his campaign on criticism of postwar economic conditions, arguing that inflation, labor strife, and consumer goods shortages were leading the country toward "another depression."
+He centered his campaign on criticism of postwar economic conditions, arguing that inflation, labor strife, and consumer goods shortages were leading the country toward "another depression".

 Results

 Lodge carried every county and the city of Boston.

+Aftermath

+Five months after leaving office, Walsh died following a cerebral hemorrhage in Boston on June 11, 1947.